AradhyaRay05/Heart-Disease-Prediction/README.md

 ---

-## ✨ Features
+### ✨ Features
-- Predicts likelihood of heart disease using health parameters
+- Predicts heart disease likelihood from 13 health parameters.
+- Real-time prediction via a simple web interface.
-- Simple and interactive web interface
+- Fast and lightweight for local execution.
-- Fast, lightweight, and easy to deploy locally
+- Visualization of dataset patterns and model performance.

 ---

-## 🚀 Future Enhancements
+### ✨  Future Enhancements
-- Deploy on **cloud platforms** like Heroku or Streamlit Cloud
-- Add visualization of prediction probabilities
+- Predicts heart disease likelihood from 13 health parameters.
+- Real-time prediction via a simple web interface.
-- Expand dataset for improved generalization
+- Fast and lightweight for local execution.
-- Implement explainable AI techniques for better interpretability
+- Visualization of dataset patterns and model performance.

 ---

 ## 📜 License